uj-ydv/Homelab/README.md

 - Vaultwarden(Do i really want to do it ?)

 ### **Storage Setup**
 Since I'm operating a single-node cluster for my homelab, I am utilizing local storage for my storage needs.
 This approach simplifies my setup, as I don't require the complexities of a multi-node distributed storage solution.
 For now, local storage remains the most practical and performant solution, considering the scale and nature of my homelab environment.
-However, I would continue to evaluate other storage solutions as my homelab evolves.
+However, I would continue to evaluate other storage solutions as my Kubernetes setup evolves.

 ### **Ingress Controller**